 Children with complex mental health issues may need to stay in the hospital at times.
 When this happens, we have a Psychiatry and Behavioral Medicine Unit (PBMU) with 41 beds where we treat children from ages 3 to 18.

 Services We Offer

 While in the PBMU, your child will meet regularly with a variety of providers (such as doctors, therapists and childhood mental health specialists) and participate in groups with other children throughout the day.
 In general, the PBMU is a unique psychiatric setting focused on providing safe, evidence-informed care.
-Our behavioral management philosophy is seclusion and restraint-free, meaning that we do not use "hands-on" interventions.
+Our behavioral management philosophy and training is seclusion and restraint-free, meaning that we strive to avoid "hands-on" interventions at all times.